-- Saskatoons - this crop is a very poor candidate for organic production on the prairies.
-Pest control for Saskatoon berries is vital, and the lack of organic pesticides for control of pests such as Saskatoon bud moth and woolly elm aphids makes this crop a very risky venture except by conventional means.
+- Saskatoon berries - this crop is a very poor candidate for organic production on the prairies.
+Pest control for Saskatoon berries is vital, and the lack of organic pesticides for control of pests such as saskatoon bud moth and woolly elm aphids makes this crop a very risky venture except by conventional means.
 At best, production should be limited to very small scale operations.

 - Other fruit - black currants are gaining popularity and require some pest control measures.
 It may be possible to use red currants or gooseberries as lure crops so that the black currants will have a reduced incidence of pests such as currant fruit fly.
 Further research may be required to determine the effectiveness of this control method.